jgarw/jsh/readme.md

 - **Error Handling:**
   - Provides clear error messages for invalid commands or syntax issues.

+- **Sourcing Scripts:**
+  - Ability to source configuration scripts and define environment settings at startup.

+- **Dynamic Git Prompt:**
+  - Displays the current Git branch (if available) in the prompt for easier version control management.

 ## 🛠️ Installation

 ### Dependencies 📦